EricLWang/self/Codex.md

 Thoughts regarding spirituality.

 * Meaning is *created* subjectively, not *found* objectively.
-* Frequently remembering we will die increases the quality of life.
+* Periodically remembering we will die increases the quality of life.
 * God (capital "G" of organized religion fame) does not exist, but some other kind of higher power does.
-* Life is experienced alone.
+* Though a complex experience/machine, life is an input-output machine, with drastically varying output horizon lengths.
 * There are no coincidences - everything happens for a reason.
-* Though a complex experience/machine, life is an input-output machine, with drastically varying output horizon lengths.
+* Life is experienced alone.

 #### 2C E&R: Explanatory
 Science, politics, and the universe.